dakota-kallas/dakota-kallas/README.md

 ## Skills

 - Proficient in programming languages such as Java, C#, Python, and C.
-- Experience with web development frameworks like Express, Angular, and Blazor.
+- Experience with web development frameworks like Express, Angular, React Native, and Blazor.
 - Knowledge of database management systems like MySQL, MS SQL, and MongoDB.
 - Proficient in front-end development technologies like HTML, CSS, JavaScript, and TypeScript.
 - Passion for continuous learning and self-improvement.